Tom Clancy Books in Order

 - Moving Target, 2023

-Created by Tom Clancy and Steve Pieczenik, this is a spin-off young adult series from the military fiction series Net Force.
-Authors are Diane Duane, Bill McCay, Mel Odom, Mark Cerashi, John Helfers, and Russel Davis
+Created by Tom Clancy and Steve Pieczenik, later written by Diane Duane, Bill McCay, Mel Odom, Mark Cerashi, John Helfers, and Russel Davis

 - Virtual Vandals, 1998